noise-lab/security-course/docs/debates/data-breach.md

 **Questions**

 1. How long has the vulnerability been public knowledge?
 How long has the patch been available?
 2. Does the company in question own the compromised software?
 Is it maintained by a different company?
 Is it open-source?
+3. How much did the company know about the vulnerability?
+Did they know about the vulnerability but not the exploit?
+Did they know about the exploit but not the attach vector?
+4. How to consider the fact that tens of vulnerabilities are being disclosed every hour?
+Does this create incentives for companies to now know about vulnerabilities?
+5. What about smaller companies who have fewer resources?
+Should they be held to the same standard as larger companies?

 **Resources**